Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: In-Time Over-Parameterization

 \textbf{Experimental results.} The results are shown in Figure \ref{fig:Various_T_extime}.
 Static sparse training without parameter exploration consistently achieves the lowest accuracy.
 However, all models at different sparsities substantially benefit from an extended training time accompanied by an increased $R_s$.
 In other words, reliably exploring the parameter space in time continuously improves the expressibility of sparse training.
 Importantly, after matching the performance of the dense baseline (black line), the performance of sparse training continues to improve, yielding a notable improvement over the dense baseline.
 Furthermore, the models with lower sparsities require less time to match their full accuracy plateau than higher sparsities; the cause appears to be that models with lower sparsity can explore more parameters in the same training time.

-To show that the performance gains are not only caused by the longer training time, we make a controlled experiment by stopping exploring after the typical training time (orange dashed lines).
+To show that the performance gains are not only caused by the longer training time, we make a controlled experiment by stopping the parameter exploration immediately after the typical training time (the sparse connectivity remains fixed after a typical training time), shown as the orange dashed lines.
 As we can see, even though improved, the accuracy is much lower than the accuracy achieved by In-Time Over-Parameterization.

-We further report the performance of dense models with an extended training time as the dashed black lines.
+We also report the performance of dense models with an extended training time as the dashed black lines.
 Training a dense model with an extended time leads to either inferior (MLPs and VGG-16), or equal solutions (ResNet-34).
 Different from the dense over-parameterization where overfitting usually occurs when the model has been overtrained for long enough, the test accuracy of dynamic sparse training is continuously increasing as $R_s$ increases until a plateau is reached with a full In-Time Over-Parameterization.
 This observation highlights the advantage of In-Time Over-Parameterization to prevent overfitting over the dense over-parameterization.